ChatGPT Translation Workflow: From Machine-Translated to Publishable

 Who this is for

-Anyone whose translation will be read by a native speaker who cares — a marketer localizing a newsletter, a researcher publishing in a second language, a founder writing investor updates for a non-English board.
+Anyone whose translation will be read by a native speaker who cares: a marketer localizing a newsletter, a researcher publishing in a second language, a founder writing investor updates for a non-English board.
 If the audience just needs the gist, paste-and-pray is fine.
-If they’ll spot a clumsy verb choice or a brand name rendered as a generic noun, you need a workflow.
+If a reader will spot a clumsy verb choice or a brand name rendered as a generic noun, you need a workflow.

-• Localizing marketing copy where tone and brand terms matter.
+• Localizing marketing copy where tone and brand terms both matter.

-• Producing bilingual documentation where terminology has to stay consistent across files.
+• Producing bilingual documentation where terminology must stay consistent across many files.

-• Handling domain text (legal, medical, technical) where wrong terms have real cost.
+• Domain text (legal, medical, technical) where a wrong term carries real cost.

-• Decide which terms must NOT be translated (brand names, product SKUs, code identifiers, person names).
-Write them down.
+• List the terms that must NOT be translated (brand names, product SKUs, code identifiers, person names).
+Write them down — this becomes your locked glossary.

-• Identify the tone you want preserved — punchy, formal, conversational, marketing-glossy — and find a 100-word sample of that tone in the target language to anchor on.
+• Name the tone you want preserved (punchy, formal, conversational, marketing-glossy) and find a 100-word sample of that tone in the target language to anchor on.

-• Open a Project for the language pair so memory and glossary stay scoped — don’t pollute your general chat.
+• Open a Project for the language pair so the glossary and memory stay scoped, instead of polluting your general chat.

 Step by step